 In addition, some sessions may include homework or additional activities.

-Yes, Taster Week is for students in their final 2 years of pre-university secondary school, or in the first year of their undergraduate degree.
+Yes, the Experience Days are for students in their final 2 years of pre-university secondary school, or in the first year of their undergraduate degree.

-No, taster sessions are designed specifically for students in their final 2 years of pre-university secondary school.
+No, Experience Days are designed specifically for students in their final 2 years of pre-university secondary school.

 After taking part in the taster session, you can request a participation certificate by sending an email to email@example.com.

-If you will be missing part of a taster session due to a mandatory exam/class, you must inform the Bachelor’s programme organising this taster session, so that they can let you know any practical details that are relevant.
+If you will be missing part of an Experience Day due to a mandatory exam/class, you must inform the Bachelor’s programme organising this taster session, so that they can let you know any practical details that are relevant.

 Start by checking whether you clicked on the ‘send’ button in the registration form.
 Also check the spam folder in your inbox.
 If you still don’t have a conformation email, you can contact the Central Student Service Desk, they will check whether your registration has been entered into the system.

 If the session is not listed in your confirmation email, it is likely that this session was already fully booked at the time you registered (the registration form will indicate when a session is full).
 You can check the registration form to see if any places are still available.
 If so, please re-register for this session.
 If there are no places, unfortunately you will not be able to register for the session.

 You will need to fill out the registration form again and select the programme in which you’re interested.